erwinkramer/bank-api/README.md

 - If debugging isn't working properly, please clear the Extension Host Cache at `%AppData%\Code\CachedData` (on Windows) and restart VSCode.

-- If getting the error [`unable to get local issuer certificate` with Spectral](https://github.com/stoplightio/vscode-spectral/issues/131#issuecomment-2543187287), make sure to add the CA of your proxy to `NODE_EXTRA_CA_CERTS` and restart VSCode, for example:
+- If getting the error [`unable to get local issuer certificate` with Spectral](https://github.com/stoplightio/vscode-spectral/issues/131#issuecomment-2543187287), make sure to add the CA of the proxy to `NODE_EXTRA_CA_CERTS` and restart VSCode, for example:

 ```powershell
 [Environment]::SetEnvironmentVariable('NODE_EXTRA_CA_CERTS', 'C:\ZscalerRootCA.crt', 'User')